 - Public-private Partnerships: Food safety regulators trust that GFSI-recognised certification can be used for risk-based resource allocation and, together with IGOs and the wider food industry, common food safety risks are addressed in a standardised way.

 GFSI is pleased to launch a strategic review of TE and invites all interested stakeholders to participate.
-This review will initially take the form of a series of structured interviews with those organisations currently acknowledged by GFSI under the TE programme and a wider stakeholder consultation questionnaire which can be accessed here.
+This review will initially take the form of a series of structured interviews with those organisations currently acknowledged by GFSI under the TE programme and a wider stakeholder consultation questionnaire.

 We look forward to hearing your views.
 The consultation will close on 14th December 2021.

 Further information about TE can be found on our website.